 7. Relax On Cua Dai Beach

-There are several hotels right on the beach, check specials on Agoda.com we’ve seen some as low as $15 a night.
+There are several hotels right on the beach.
+Check specials on Booking.com.
+We’ve seen some as low as $15 a night.

 8. Take the Hoi An Free Bike Tour